Pasta maker Barilla plans "inclusive" TV ads after anti-gay remarks

 The pasta maker plans to introduce an advisory board that includes American gay activist David Mixner to improve "diversity and equality in the company's workforce and culture", according to a statement posted on its website.

-However Carlos Dews, a gay English professor at Rome's John Cabot University who has boycotted Barilla products and urged his Facebook friends to do the same, was sceptical.
+However Carlos Dews, a gay English professor at Rome's John Cabot University who has boycotted Barilla products and urged his Facebook friends to do the same, was skeptical.

 He said the measures were a step in the right direction but it was too soon to tell whether they would bring any real change.
 "It may all be window dressing," he said.